 The Company is exposed to the frequency risk and exceptional risk, whether due to catastrophe risk or the occurrence of large claims.
-The Non-life underwriting risk represents the second-largest risk accounting for 34% of the risks exposure.
+At year-end 2018, non-life underwriting risk accounted for 6% of the risks exposure.
+The largest risk driver is the Premium and Reserve Risk linked to the premium levels for the Unemployment risks proposed in the Company's products.

-In protection business, anti-selection and inadequate pricing risks are monitored by:
+In life protection business, anti-selection and inadequate pricing risks are monitored by:

-- Implementation of the underwriting framework defined by the Company when designing products, covers, etc.; - The underwriting policy implemented by the retail banking networks and financial partners; - The claims management policy overseen by dedicated management units, platforms in France or multi-country platforms or outsourced to local service providers.
+- Implementation of the underwriting framework defined by the Company when designing products, covers, etc.; - The underwriting policy implemented by the retail banking networks and financial partners;